captbaritone/grats/README.md

 **This is currently a proof of concept.
 It won't yet work on any real projects.**

-# Grats: True code-first GraphQL for TypeScript
+# Grats: Implementation-First GraphQL for TypeScript

 [![Join our Discord!](https://img.shields.io/discord/1089650710796320868?logo=discord)](https://capt.dev/grats-chat)